Esther Bullitt, Ph.D.

 Fax: (617) 358-8804

 Link to ORCID

-Structural studies of biological macromolecular assemblies are providing an understanding of cellular function.
-In our laboratory, we utilize electron microscopy and image reconstruction to investigate questions about how adhesion pili aid pathogenic bacterial survival under harsh physiological conditions.
+Structural studies of biological macromolecular assemblies are providing a deeper understanding of cellular function.
+In our laboratory, we utilize electron microscopy and image reconstruction to investigate questions about:

 TYPE III SECRETION